 Estrogen in a woman’s bloodstream, plays a key role in keeping the vagina moist and protecting its skin.
 As menopause approaches, you undergo various hormonal changes in your body and a fall in estrogen or progesterone levels is very likely to happen.
 This may lead to thinning of your vaginal walls and ultimately, menopause vaginal dryness, which is called vaginal atrophy or atrophic vaginitis.
 It is characterized by and can increase the risks of chronic vaginal infections, painful intercourse, and urinary issues among some women.

-5 Ways to Treat Vaginal Dryness
+5 Ways to Cure or Reduce Vaginal Dryness

 Irrespective of what causes vaginal dryness, the experience can be irksome and agonizing for most women.
 Fortunately, there are several treatments (both over-the-counter and prescribed) and lifestyle changes that may help you combat vaginal dryness and reduce its aftereffects.